vasilvestre/totk-mod-manager-for-switch-emulators/README.md

 <img src="src-tauri/icons/Square30x30Logo.png" alt='logo with a sword and a shield, in the zelda style'> [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg?style=for-the-badge)](https://opensource.org/licenses/BSD-3-Clause) ![GitHub all releases](https://img.shields.io/github/downloads/vasilvestre/totk-mod-manager-for-yuzu/total?style=for-the-badge) [![Discord](https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/yyeMqCXB)

-Zelda: Tears of the Kingdom Mod Manager is an open-source application designed to assist players of Zelda: Tears of the Kingdom on the Yuzu emulator in managing mods for the game.
+Zelda: Tears of the Kingdom Mod Manager is an open-source application designed to assist players of Zelda: Tears of the Kingdom on the Yuzu & Ryujinx emulators in managing mods for the game.
 It fetch distant mod collection and install/update the mods for you.

 They are sourced from https://github.com/HolographicWings/TOTK-Mods-collection